 An increasing number of people suffer from problems with intolerance to milk and milk products, in particular to lactose (milk sugar).
-The cerascreen® lactose intolerance test would like to support you on your path to a healthy future without complaints.
+The cerascreen® Lactose Intolerance Test can help you reach your goal of living healthy and symptom-free.

 Please note that the test is not suitable for children.